Home » Getting Started » Info for New Saddle Hunters

 Your safety is more important than ANYTHING ELSE.
 Thinking you are safe doesn’t matter unless you are SURE you are safe.
 If something CAN go wrong, it eventually will.
 Make your safety non-negotiable.
 Digest the info on the Safety page:

-Yes, these things are all are important, and the exact order will vary for the individual, but they are all in a massive tie for 2nd priority under Safety.
+These things are all are important, and the exact order will vary for the individual, but they are all in a massive tie for 2nd priority under Safety.
 Furthermore, we can have ALL of these things without compromising our safety.

-• Might have many branches or none
+• Might have many branches, alive or dead

 • Might have multiple trunks